Structured Sober Living

 Sober Home Rules

-Each sober living house has a set of rules that residents must adhere to in order to live there.
-Termination from the program can occur if a resident is not compliant with the rules.
-These rules include (but are not limited to):
+Each sober living setting will have a set of rules that residents must adhere to in order to live there.
+When a resident does not comply with the rules, they may be asked to leave the program.
+Examples of these rules might include (but are not limited to):

 - Maintaining sobriety